What drives me is a deep reverence for the natural world. It sustains me physically, emotionally, and spiritually.

 When it came down to it, having learned about the food system, health, and environmental conservation from several angles, I knew that one of the greatest, if not the greatest, way I could have a positive impact on the planet was to be conscious of what I chose to eat every day, 3 times a day.

-It was this belief that led me to focus my studies and efforts on personal health and food choices, knowing that we’re currently facing a health crisis in this country (and beyond) and by improving personal health, we create a better environment in the process.
+It was this belief that led me to focus my studies and efforts on personal health and lifestyle choices.
+We’re currently facing a health crisis in this country (and beyond) and by improving personal health, we create a better environment in the process.
 We create societies of people who are giving their best selves to solving the world’s greatest problems.